-This is a powerful tool that helps businesses make significant improvements to their customer support strategies regardless of their sector or industry.
+This is a powerful tool that helps businesses implement significant improvements to their customer support strategies regardless of their sector or industry.
 For additional insights on different aspects of customer service, you can explore our article focused on a call center dashboard.

 4. Pick & Pack KPI scorecard

 Our next example is a KPI scorecard for the logistics industry.
 A scorecard is a KPI tracking tool that monitors the progress or achievement towards a set target, making it an invaluable tool for monitoring.
 Decision-makers use this format to visualize different metrics together and get a bigger picture of their overall performance as well as find any bottlenecks in the process.